Sales at the state-of-the-art new Peterhead Fish Market, which opened in mid-2018, commence at 7am daily, Monday to Friday.

 Peterhead's fishing industry centred on the Harbour consists of three basic categories of species landed:

-Fish landings at Peterhead topped £200 million for the first time ever last year.
+Fish landings at Peterhead topped £200 million for the first time in 2017 and have remained high since then.